-Dave Harler is getting ready for his twelfth season as principal trumpet with the Gulf Coast Symphony.
-Just prior to moving to Florida and joining the Symphony, he played with groups in the Northern Virginia area outside of Washington, D.C.
-These included the National Concert Band of America, the Alexandria Virginia Band, the Falls Church Virginia Band, and the Veterans Administration Orchestra, which performed in various venues around Washington, D.C., including the U.S. Capitol.
+Dave Harler has been principal trumpet with the Gulf Coast Symphony for 16 years.
+Before moving to Florida and joining the Symphony, Dave played in the Northern Virginia area outside of Washington, D.C. with groups such as the National Concert Band of America, the Alexandria Virginia Band, the Falls Church Virginia Band and the Veterans Administration Orchestra.

 His teachers and inspirational counselors include his high school band director, Everett C. Buskirk and Musician and Educator, Fred Waring.
 His teachers include Larry Tichenor, U.S. Marine Band, and Chuck Seipp, solo trumpet with the U.S. Army Band for 30+ years.